New Learning Potential 2.0 App upgrade

-The Australian Government has released a free app for parents packed with useful tips and inspiring ways to be more involved in their child’s learning.
-It’s for all ages, from the high chair to high school, and it gives you:
+The Australian Government has released an upgrade to the free Learning Potential app for parents.
+Learning Potential 2.0 is packed with useful tips and inspiring ways to be more involved in their child’s learning.
+It’s for all ages, from the high chair to high school.

 Download Learning Potential for free.